obi-wan-shinobi/msc-thesis/code/experiments/EXP001_ntk_baseline/README.md

 ### 2.5 Same complex task with low widths + some high-widths but with higher learning rate and more gradient descent steps

-It seemed that the finite width networks were converging only for low frequency modes.
+It seems that the finite width networks converge only for low frequency modes.
-According to the spectral bias paper (https://arxiv.org/abs/1806.08734) it might just be the case that high-frequency modes need more convergence time, so more gradient descent steps and higher learning rate (larger $\eta t$).
+According to the spectral bias paper (https://arxiv.org/abs/1806.08734) it might just be the case that high-frequency modes need more convergence time, so we need more gradient descent steps and higher learning rate (larger $\eta t$).

 Updated setup: